As the single recognized voice of European risk managers, FERMA has set the following 3 strategic goals to guide its action:

 - Foster teamwork in committees and working groups.

-– Promote different ways of thinking, of doing and of being.
+- Promote different ways of thinking, doing, and being.